wynemo/search_example/README.md

 # search_example

+## TLDR

+in bash, do `sh build.sh`

+## setup

-1. create a django project, `django-admin startproject search_example`
+1. install python requirements, using django-admin, create a django project
-2. python manage.py startapp search_api
+2. create a app
+3. create model, do migration
+4. import data from csv to database